threeheartsdigital/email-marketing-regulations/country/iceland.md

 ## Notable exceptions or requirements

-As Denmark follows GDPR, it requires that companies have a data security officer.
+As Iceland follows GDPR, it requires that companies have a data security officer.
 The person is in charge of maintaining and enforcing data security standards.

 ## Penalties